-Delhi Police arrests four persons in ICMR data leak case
+Delhi Police arrests four for ICMR data leak

 “The arrested persons told investigators during initial questioning that they met on a gaming platform around three years ago and became friends,” said the officer.
 “They then decided to earn quick money.”

-The officer said that the accused also claimed to have stolen data from the Federal Bureau of Investigation of the United States and the Computerised National Identity Card, which is Pakistan’s version of Aadhaar.
+The officer said that the accused also claimed to have stolen data from the Federal Bureau of Investigation of the United States and Pakistan’s Computerised National Identity Card, which is that country’s version of Aadhaar.

-The officer said that although the four men were in police custody, officials of all central agencies were questioning them to find out how they stole the data.
+The officer said that officials of all central agencies were questioning the four men to try to understand how they had stolen the data.

-In November, Minister of State for Electronics and Information Technology Rajeev Chandrasekhar said that there was evidence of leakage of data but claimed that it was not stolen.
+In November, Minister of State for Electronics and Information Technology Rajeev Chandrasekhar said that there was evidence of Indian Council of Medical Research data being leaked but claimed that it had not been stolen.

 After media reports of the arrest of four men, Trinamool Congress MP Saket Gokhale alleged that the government lied to him by denying a data breach in reply to his question in Rajya Sabha.